initpy/go-book/methods.rst

     | Area of c1 is:  314.1592653589793
     | Area of c2 is:  1963.4954084936207

-A few things about methods:
+A few things to note about methods:

 - Methods of different receivers are different methods even if they share the name.
-- A method has access to its receiver fields/data
+- A method has access to its receiver's fields (data).
 - A method is called with the dot notation like ``struct`` fields.

 So?
 Are methods applicable only for ``struct`` types?
-The anwser is No. In fact, you can write methods for any *named* type that you define, that is not a pointer.
+The anwser is No. In fact, you can write methods for any *named* type that you define, that is not a

-Example:
+pointer:

+..
+Question Why do you capitalize AgesBy below but not sliceOf?
+The 'random'
+..
+Capitalization is confusing, perhaps it deserves a section/mention somewhere?

 .. code-block:: go
     :linenos: